bernikr/esphome-wienernetze-im150-smartmeter/README.md

 - Iskraemeco AM550-TD0
 - Iskraemeco AM550-ED0

-**Currently unsupported**
-- Any other smart meter you might have

-If you have one of the untested or unsupported devices (or any other devices supplied by Wiener Netze) and are willing to help me test this component, please open an [issue](https://github.com/bernikr/esphome-wienernetze-smartmeter/issues/new).
+If you have one of the untested devices (or any other devices supplied by Wiener Netze) and are willing to help me test this component, please open an [issue](https://github.com/bernikr/esphome-wienernetze-smartmeter/issues/new).

 ## Installation and usage